A Survey on Human-AI Collaboration with Large Foundation Models: Applications

 \section{Applications}

-This section highlights the role of Human-AI (HAI) Teaming and Large Pre-trained Models (LPtM) in revolutionizing fields such as healthcare, autonomous vehicle domain, surveillance, gaming, education, and accessibility.
-It underscores the synergy between human expertise and AI's analytical power, emphasizing the importance of ethical AI development and user-centric design in maximizing benefits and inclusivity within society.
+This section highlights the role of HAI collaboration and Large Pre-trained FMs in revolutionizing fields such as healthcare, autonomous vehicle domain, surveillance, gaming, education, and accessibility.
+We focus on mixed‐initiative workflows that combine human judgment with AI’s computational strengths, highlighting best practices and ethical considerations for researcher‐practitioners.